emojicode/emojicode.github.io/src/reference/classes.md

 ## Instance Variables

 When a class is created a scope is created in which the *instance variables* live.
-This scope is always available to methods and in initializers as top most scope.
+This scope is always available to methods and in initializers as top scope.
 You can declare variables in this scope by using the 🍰 syntax in the class body.

 	🐇 📷 🍇